-O I am a human being, just like everyone else; O I am a sexual being, just like everyone else; O I am not a child; I am an adult; O My sexuality is a human right, not a legal one; and I have the right to information, community participation, private sexual expression, boundaries in personal care and relationships, and a full life.
-Women with disabilities need education about sexuality and sexual violence in order to reduce their risk of being victimized.
-To achieve this, parents and guardians can: O Provide facts; O Create a safe place for expression; Accept their family member with a disability as a human being with rights and possibilities; O Empower their family member with a disability to make choices and use her voice on her own behalf; and totally embracing herself as capable, strong, sexual, and beautiful.
+O I am a human being, just like everyone else; O I am a sexual being, just like everyone else; O I am not a child; I am an adult; O My sexuality is a human right, not a legal one; a nd I have the right to information, community partici sexual expression, boundaries in personal care a and a full life. the control of the co Women with disabilities need education about sexuality and sex reduce their risk of being victimized.
+To achieve this, parents and O Provide facts; O Create a safe place for expression; Accept their family member with a disability as a rights and possibilities; human being with O Empower their family member with a disability to use her voice on her own behalf; and make choices and totally embracing herself as capable, strong, sexual, and beautiful.